httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 Note: The port component of the origins is not considered.

-A request is "same-site" if its target's URI's origin is same-site with the request's client's "site for cookies", or if the request has no client.
+A request is "same-site" if its target's URI's origin is same-site with the request's client's "site for cookies" (which is an origin), or if the request has no client.
 The request is otherwise "cross-site".

 The request's client's "site for cookies" is calculated depending upon its client's type, as described in the following subsections: